 In another move, Geely, the parent company of car-maker Volvo, has acquired a flying-car startup called Terrafugia.
 And Airbus, a European maker of planes, will be testing its first prototype of a flying car by the end of this year.

-What makes these “flying cars” different from the current airplanes?
+What is this new craze and what makes these “flying cars” different from planes?
 The answer is a specialized technology known as VTOL.
 Read on to learn more.

 What is VTOL?

 VTOL stands for vertical take-off and landing.
 This technology allows aircraft to fly up vertically, hover, and land vertically, whereas many current airplanes have to take off or land from an angle pointing up or down.

 There are two different types of VTOL aircraft.
 The first one is rotorcraft or rotary wing aircraft.
 These aircraft lift themselves off the ground and move around in the air using spinning blades like a helicopter.
 The other type is powered-lift aircraft.
 These aircraft use the VTOL technology to vertically lift off and land on the ground, but in flight, their engines and wings are used to push them forward similar to how an airplane moves in midair.